 - The salty taste is absorbed by the Kidney & Bladder

 Therefore, foods and herbs with different energies & tastes are assimilated into the body to nourish different organs.
 Take for example someone with digestive difficulties as in a weakness of Spleen & Stomach.
 They are likely to crave excessive sweets.
 TCM utilises foods that are sweet to strengthen the Spleen and Stomach, such as yams or winter squash.

 The general guidelines are that moderate consumption of food with a given taste will benefit the corresponding organs.
 It is also important to note that excess consumption of individual flavours can damage the corresponding organs also.
 This is particularly common in relation to the flavour sweet.
 It is much more unlikely to consume excess bitter food for example.

-Sour taste is said to absorb, consolidating and astringe functions.
-It aids in stopping abnormal discharge of body fluids and substances such as excessive perspiration, diarrhoea, seminal emission, spermatorrhoea and enuresis.
+The sour taste is said to absorb, consolidating and astringe functions.
+It aids in stopping the abnormal discharge of body fluids and substances such as excessive perspiration, diarrhoea, seminal emission, spermatorrhoea and enuresis.

 Examples of bitter tasting foods are rhubarb, apricot kernels, radicchio, endive, cos lettuce, dandelion leaves, mustard greens, burdock root and kale.
 Excess bitter foods are too cooling and can damage a weak spleen and cause diarrhoea and fatigue.

 Salty taste has the function of softening and dissolving hard masses.
 Salty also moistens and lubricates the intestines.
 Body symptoms such as lumps, nodules, masses, cysts and tumours can be softened and dissolved by salty substances.
 For example, goiter treated by seaweed.
 To treat constipation, one can drink salt water to lubricate the intestines.